MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -MaxRecipientsPerMessage
-!!!
-Exchange Server 2010

-The MaxRecipientsPerMessage parameter specifies the maximum number of recipients per message that the Receive connector accepts before closing the connection.
-The default value is 200.
-The valid input range for this parameter is from 1 through 512000.

-!!!
-Exchange Server 2013

-The MaxRecipientsPerMessage parameter specifies the maximum number of recipients per message that the Receive connector accepts before closing the connection.
-The default value is 200.
-The valid input range for this parameter is 1 to 512000.

-!!!
-Exchange Server 2016

 The MaxRecipientsPerMessage parameter specifies the maximum number of recipients per message that the Receive connector accepts before closing the connection.

 A valid value is from 1 to 512000.
 The default value is 200.

 ```yaml
 Type: Int32